mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ##### Warm Start
 In these scenarios, users leverage the previously created `PowerSystem` type with the AC model and also reuse the `ACPowerFlow` type, proceeding directly to the iterations.
 This approach offers the advantage of a "warm start", wherein the initial voltages for the subsequent iteration step align with the solution from the previous iteration step.
 This alignment facilitates an efficient continuation of the power flow analysis.

-Let us now make another alteration on the power system:
+Let us now make another alteration to the power system:
 ```@example ACPowerFlowSolution
 updateBus!(system, analysis; label = "Bus 1", active = 0.1, magnitude = 0.95, angle = -0.07)
 updateGenerator!(system, analysis; label = "Generator 2", reactive = 0.2, magnitude = 1.1)
 nothing # hide
 ```

-With these modifications we are not only alteration power system, but also starting voltages, for the next uses of one of the methods, these values now are:
+With these modifications we are not only altering the power system, but also starting voltages.
+For the next uses of one of the methods, these values now are:
 ```@repl ACPowerFlowSolution
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```